Car Dealer Fees Explained: A Guide to Avoid Surprise

 How to Review Fee Breakdowns Across Quotes

-This article is not meant to replace a full-out-the-door comparison.
+This article is not meant to replace a full out-the-door comparison.
 Its purpose is to help you review the fee portion of a quote more clearly.
 A practical approach is:

-Ask for a written quote.
+1. Ask for a Written Quote

 Make sure each line item is shown separately instead of grouped into broad categories.